mgoltzsche/beets-container/README.md

 beet ls -f '$artist - $title ($genre)'
 # Inspect a particular track:
 beet info -l "Ça plane pour moi"
-# Generate m3u playlists (based on configured rules/queries):
+# Generate local m3u8 playlists (based on configured rules/queries):
 beet splupdate
+# Generate remotely playable m3u8 playlists (using script)
+beet-splupdate
 # Inspect the distribution of genres within your library:
 beet describe genre
 # Analyze your library using Essentia and save the results as metadata: